coating

 SYSTEM SHEET

-ADVANTAGES OF USING FRICTION-ENHANGING DIAGRIP COATINGS:
+ADVANTAGES OF USING FRICTION-ENHANCING COATINGS DIAGRIP:

-+ The optimal solution for tools
++ The optimum solution for tools

-+ For machining and finishing
++ Suitable for machining and finishing

-+ Thin-film systems ( < 10 μm)
++ Thin film system ( < 10 μm)

-+ Thick-film systems ( < 500 μm)
++ Thick film system ( < 500 μm)

-+ Long tool life and regenerable
++ Long service life and regernerable

-+ Cost reduction compared to commonly used tool materials
++ Cost reduction compared to conventional

-+ Use without design changes
++ Use without design modifications

-+ Easy to handle
++ Easy handling

 PRODUCT